algorandfoundation/xGov/Proposals/xgov-192.md

 PiPhi requests $115,000 (479,166 ALGO) in outside funding to support operations for the next 12 months.
 This amount will sustain the salary of one full-time and one part-time hire.
 Part-time work is defined as work that does not exceed 20 hours per standard work week.
 Hourly wage is approximately $38/Hour.
 Timelines for milestone completion will likely exceed 12 months and be in the range of 16 to 18 months.
 This could require further cash injections to cover operating and development costs.

+Milestone 1:
 Employee 1 ($75,000/Yr): Responsible for customer service, resolving support tickets, and development.
+Justin Somerville, will be coming on full time to help with development of software and initiate the transition to bring the platform to the open source community.

+Milestone 2:
 Employee 2 ($40,000): Responsible for customer service and resolving support tickets.
+The team will be looking to hire a part-time developer, to assist and continue development of software and enhance the transition to an open source platform.